 Teach your child a song, poem or nursery rhyme with a color in it.
 You can find some suggestions at Enchanted Learning.

 Have a designated color of the day – make a craft with the color, read a book that goes with the color, eat foods that are the color, wear the color, etc.

 Take a walk and have a color scavenger hunt; see how many things you can find that are the color of the day or keep a tally and see which color you spot the most often.

-Mouse Paint printables have been added to this unit study.
+Mouse Paint printables and worksheets have been added to this unit study.
 You will find the following in the Mouse Paint unit study file:

 - Cover Page for My Color Book

 Your student will love making his or her own book of colors!

 This page can be used with the Making Mouse Paint activity in the unit study.

 - Color Matching Flap Book